Lodosyn Side Effects

 Generic Name: carbidopa

-Note: This page contains information about the side effects of carbidopa.
-Some of the dosage forms included on this document may not apply to the brand name Lodosyn.
+Note: This document contains side effect information about carbidopa.
+Some of the dosage forms listed on this page may not apply to the brand name Lodosyn.

 For the Consumer

 What are some side effects that I need to call my doctor about right away?